by Eleanor Picken, Trainee Solicitor

 According to a 2017 census there were over 31,000 elderly residents living in care homes in Scotland.
 As the demand for care increases, so do concerns about the payment of care home fees.
 A recent statistic suggests that care homes cost an average of £29,270 per year, and this can go up to as much as £39,000 per year if further care is required.
 More than ever, it is important to know your way around the regulations to ensure that you and your family are best placed to deal with care fees should they arise.

-When deciding whether a gift is a deliberate deprivation of assets, the local authority will consider when the gift was made and why.
+When deciding whether a gift is a deliberate deprivation of capital, the local authority will consider when the gift was made and why.
 In Yule v South Lanarkshire Council 2001 SC 203, Mrs Yule gifted her home to her granddaughter 16 months before going into a nursing home.
 Taking into consideration Mrs Yule’s age and worsening health, the local authority concluded that the gift was made in contemplation of a future need for care and was principally for the purpose of reducing her exposure to care home fees.
 In situations such as this, the local authority can treat the gifted asset as ‘notional capital’, ie still being owned by the transferor.
 Mrs Yule was therefore treated as still owning the house when assessed for care fees.

 There is a common misconception that a local authority will only look back at transfers made within seven years of the transferor going into care.
 It is true for inheritance tax purposes that gifts made within seven years of death will be taken into account when calculating how much inheritance tax is due on the deceased’s estate.
 However, in Yule it was decided that there is no time limit on how far back a local authority can look to establish deliberate deprivation of assets.
 If there is a clear intention to avoid or reduce care home fees, and a foreseeability of a future need for care, the timing of the gift will become irrelevant.